WatDuhHekBro/VelsarborEnglish/README.md

 # Controls
 *Useful for controller usage.*
 There are only three true controls for the game.
 Movement, Select, and Back.
+In the game, these'll be referred to as `the arrow keys`, `Enter`, and `Esc` respectively.
 - Movement is controlled by the `arrow keys` and is self-explanatory.
 - "Select" is the key used to select a menu option as well as to run/walk when you hold the key.
 This key is `Z` as well as `Enter`.
 - "Back" is the key used to cancel a menu option as well as to open/close the menu.
 This key is `X` as well as `Esc`.